REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Introduction

-\IEEEPARstart{W}{ith} the rapid evolution of generative artificial intelligence techniques such as Generative Adversarial Networks (GANs) \cite{goodfellow2014generative,karras2019style} and Diffusion Models \cite{dhariwal2021diffusion}, the visual realism of synthesized content has advanced to a level that can easily deceive human perception.
-While these advanced models have unlocked unprecedented creative and economic potential in fields like digital art, design, and film production, they have also raised significant concerns regarding misinformation, privacy violations, and copyright issues.
-The continual progress in advanced diffusion models such as FLUX \cite{black-forest-labs_flux_2024} and SD3.5 \cite{esser2024scaling}, along with autoregressive generation methods (e.g., VAR \cite{tian2024visual}), has further intensified the challenge of distinguishing between real and synthetic content, making reliable detection an urgent research priority.
+With the rapid evolution of generative artificial intelligence techniques, synthesized images have reached a level of visual realism that can readily deceive human perception \cite{goodfellow2014generative,karras2019style, dhariwal2021diffusion}.
+While these technologies unlock substantial creative and economic value in digital art, design, and film production, they also raise serious concerns regarding misinformation, privacy violations, and copyright issues.
+Continual advances in advanced diffusion models such as FLUX \cite{black-forest-labs_flux_2024} and SDv3.5 \cite{esser2024scaling}, further exacerbate the difficulty of distinguishing real from synthetic content, making reliable detection an urgent research priority.